rehierl/node-tree-outliner/88-todos.md

-sectioning a tree (i.e. creating an outline for a tree) is like grouping nodes on a logical level - geographical (node tree) vs. political (sections) - elevate the nodes of a flat, two dimensional surface into the next dimension
+sectioning a tree (i.e. creating an outline for a tree) is like grouping nodes on a logical level - geographical (node tree) vs. political (sections) -

 <!-- ======================================================================= -->
 ## tree of sectioning nodes